KylefromWI/CFK-Java/README.md

-# Summer 2024 UWM College for Kids and Teens Introduction to Programming I
+# Summer 2024 College for Teens Introduction to Programming I

-Please email or tell Kyle any and all ways to improve.
+Please tell Kyle any and all ways to improve.
 He wants this class/repo to be as useful as possible.

 Kyle will reward anyone who finds bugs in these files.